jandersonclemente/chatgpt_in_whatsapp/README.md

  After successfully setting it up, you'll only need to start a messagem with /bot to get a chatGPT responnse

  or with /img the get an AI generated image.

+ there is a /js option to return Javascript examples, it a bit wonky now beacause it is in beta.